F4ngb0n3/ExodusBlackout/README.md

 >> "Inevitably, you will die... but that is a sacrifice, I am willing to make"
 >> -- Lord Farquad

 These things happen, but don't worry!
 It is not the end.
 Well, not completely...
-When you are consumed, your energy will be transferred to the __Aether__; there Fumblforpes can summon your energy back into a physical form in the __Battle Lobby__ where you can continue your adventures!
+When you are consumed, your energy will be transferred to the __Aether__; there Fumblforpes can summon your energy back into a physical form in the __Courtyard__ where you can continue your adventures!
 However, there is a catch...

 Fumblforps is an Apprentice, and the ability for... well, his abilities are lacking in some aspects.
 Upon your death, a __Death Chest__ will drop where you were last consumed.
 This will remain for a shirt while, and ___MAY___ have your gear in it... it is somewhat difficult for the items to ALWAYS meet there goal.
 Thats what the __Rucksack__ is for!